 Calling all Christians in Woodingdean!

 If you have a deep concern about Woodingdean and have faith that God listens to, and answers prayer, please come and join us.
-We meet together, usually on the first Saturday of each month (except August) for an hour to pray for the community and the people who live and work here.
+We meet together, usually on the first Saturday f each month for an hour to pray for the community and the people who live and work here.

 At present, five churches are represented regularly: